-Dogs have always been my passion; I learned at a very early age what it meant to rehome a dog, leave it at a shelter, and even have it euthanized.
-Those were the dogs I wanted to help the most, the ones who didn’t have anyone else advocating on their behalf.
-So with the help of my canine sidekicks, Diesel and Buddy, I opened a dog rescue and poured my heart and soul into it, devoting every free moment to helping over 150 homeless pitbulls find their forever families.
-One of the saddest things I learned while running the rescue was that people will fight unbelievably hard to help animals, yet most believe in ‘death before discomfort,’ and the dogs who truly need someone to rescue them, the ones with behavioral problems and aggression issues, end up getting forgotten, left behind, or euthanized.
-That is where I come in.
+I learned at a young age what it meant to rehome a dog, leave them at a shelter, and even have them euthanized.
+Those were the dogs I wanted to help the most, the ones who did not have anyone advocating on their behalf.
+In 2012, with the help of my canine sidekicks, Diesel and Buddy, I opened a dog rescue that I poured my heart and soul into it, devoting every piece of me to helping homeless pitbulls find their forever homes.

-During my time in rescue, I came across a number of dogs with aggression issues of various degrees.
-Through my search to find a trainer who could handle the more serious dogs and actually help to change them, I was introduced to Duke Ferguson.
-When I decided that my human aggressive foster dog of 8 months needed more rehabilitation than I could give him at the time, I sent him to UPK9 for a Board n Train, terrified every day that he would come back the same dog, and I would have to euthanize him.
-To my extreme satisfaction, he returned a humbled, happy, and confident dog, able to focus on me and ignore the distractions that once triggered him.
-Unleashed Potential saved my dog’s life; how could I not want to join their team?
-So I left my job, packed my bags, took my most recent rescue, Blitz, who had been deemed 'too aggressive to be in society' and headed to PEI where I trained intensely, one on one with Duke, while living in ‘the dog house.'
+During my time in rescue, I came across a number of dogs with aggression issues.
+Through my search to find a trainer who could handle the more serious dogs, I was introduced to Duke Ferguson.
+When I decided that my human aggressive foster dog of 8 months needed more rehabilitation than I could give him at the time, I sent him to UPK9 for a Board n Train, terrified that he would come back the same dog and I would have to euthanize him.
+To my delight, he returned a humbled, happy, and confident dog, able to focus on me and ignore the distractions that once triggered him.
+Unleashed Potential saved his life so he could find his forever home; how could I not want to join their team?
+In 2014, I packed my bags and took my most recent rescue, Blitz, who had been deemed 'too aggressive to be in society,' and headed to PEI where I trained intensely, one on one with Duke.